Advancing Academic Advising Project

 Working Groups

-In alignment with the goal of engaging and leveraging the expertise of UTM community members to the greatest extent possible, the Advancing Academic Advising Project (3AP) has organized over 65 community members into 7 working groups, each responsible for reviewing and making recommendations related to a particular aspect of UTM’s academic advising program.
+In alignment with the goal of engaging and leveraging the expertise of UTM community members to the greatest extent possible, the Advancing Academic Advising Project (3AP) organized over 65 community members into 7 working groups, each responsible for reviewing and making recommendations related to a particular aspect of UTM’s academic advising program.

-The seven working group areas include:
+The seven working group areas included:

 The Programs and Services Working Group is tasked with reviewing and making recommendations related to the academic advising programs (services) delivered to and experienced by students.
 Examples of topics this group is exploring include: